Anxiety Happens: Yoga for the Nervous System

 Labor industries are harder to make a living with and therefor tactile, physical work is declining.
 Computer work is increasing, even for people like myself in body-centric fields.

 As a result we will have a generationally new challenge of meeting the needs of the nervous systems in unique ways.
 With cognitive yoga and complimentary, physical yoga we can combat the stressors of everyday living.

 It is assumed by medical professionals that 60-90% of doctors visits are stress related.
 Hypertension, Diabetes, Obesity, Eating Disorders, Diseases of Inflammation, Allergies and Asthma to name a few.

 The future of Medicine, Health and Beauty industries will owe their success to the indigenous forms of healing as scripted in so many of the ancient yogic texts.
 I truly believe this in my bones, it is why I created an entire teacher training program to anchor the power of yoga lifestyle for my students.

 In the face of next generation stress we will need to fall back to the ancient traditions of the world.

 Every year science affirms more useful applications of yoga, especially for the Autonomic Nervous System and corresponding mental health.
-We have exhausted our compartmentalized, mechanistic forms of healthcare and unfortunately many people don’t look deeply into yoga sutras, ayurveda or yoga UNTIL there is a health crisis of some sort, mental or physical. * I am super grateful for western medicine BTW, but in terms of preventive care we need to look elsewhere.
+We have exhausted our compartmentalized, mechanistic forms of healthcare and unfortunately many people don’t look deeply into yoga sutras, ayurveda or yoga UNTIL there is a health crisis of some sort, mental or physical.

 One of the main philosophical strongholds of Vedanta (Yogic Philosophy) is that a mature person is able to handle the facts of life objectively.
 Not without care, but with a mature disapassion.
 This attitude of glad acceptance to the facts of life is both a practice and an immediate relief to the nervous system.